 The EveryAGE Counts campaign aims to:

 - challenge myths and stereotypes of older people

 - encourage people to speak up and take action.

 Sign the pledge

-In recognition of World Elder Abuse Awareness Day on 15 June 2021, Knox City Mayor Cr Lisa Cooper signed the EveryAGE Counts pledge, showing her support in dismantling ageism and reducing elder abuse in our community:
+In recognition of World Elder Abuse Awareness Day on 15 June 2021, former Knox City Mayor Cr Lisa Cooper signed the EveryAGE Counts pledge, showing her support in dismantling ageism and reducing elder abuse in our community: